Mutual Information-Maximizing Quantized Belief Propagation Decoding of Regular LDPC Codes: MIM-QBP Decoding for Regular LDPC Codes

-Note that $Q_c$ is essentially determined by $\phi_c$, since $\Phi_c$ and $\Gamma_c$ can be computed accordingly after $\phi_c$ is given.
-We will propose an efficient design for $\phi_c$ in Section \ref{section: MIM-QBP decoder at CN}.
-After completing the design of $Q_c$ given by \eqref{eqn: def of Q_c by Gamma}, the storage complexity for storing $Q_c$ is $O(|\mc{R}| + |\mc{S}|)$ ($O(|\mc{R}|)$ for storing $\phi_c$ and $O(|\mc{S}|)$ for storing $\Gamma_c$), which is negligible since each element of $\phi_c$ and $\Gamma_c$ is a small integer in practice.
+Note that the storage complexity of $Q_c$ given by \eqref{eqn: def of Q_c by Gamma} is $O(|\mc{R}| + |\mc{S}|)$ ($O(|\mc{R}|)$ for storing $\phi_c$ and $O(|\mc{S}|)$ for storing $\Gamma_c$), which is negligible since each element of $\phi_c$ and $\Gamma_c$ is a small integer in practice.
 On the other hand, implementing the CN update shown by Fig. \ref{fig: CN_update_MIMQBP} for \emph{one} outgoing message has complexity $O(d_c + \lceil \log_2(|\mc{S}|) \rceil)$.
 In particular, computing $\Phi_c(\mb{r})$ has complexity $O(d_c)$ (binary operations mainly including additions), which allows a binary tree-like parallel implementation; meanwhile, mapping $\Phi_c(\mb{r})$ to $S$ based on $\Gamma_c$ has complexity $O(\lceil \log_2(|\mc{S}|) \rceil)$ (binary comparison operations).
-The simple implementation for mapping $\Phi_c(\mb{r})$ to $S$ indeed benefits from the use of SDQs in \eqref{eqn: def of Lambda_c} and \eqref{eqn: def of Gamma_c}.
-This is the essential reason why we choose SDQs.
-Instead, if an optimal DQ is used to map $\mc{A}$ to $\mc{S}$ in \eqref{eqn: def of Lambda_c}, we may in general require an additional table of size $|\mc{A}|$ to store this optimal DQ.
-On the other hand, we may achieve better $I(X; S)$ and can reduce the computational complexity for mapping $\Phi_c(\mb{r})$ to $S$ from $O(\lceil \log_2(|\mc{S}|) \rceil)$ to $O(1)$.
+Note that the simple implementation for mapping $\Phi_c(\mb{r})$ to $S$ indeed benefits from the use of SDQ rather than the optimal DQ.
+Because if an optimal DQ is used to map $\Phi_c(\mb{r}) \in \mc{A}$ to $\mc{S}$ in \eqref{eqn: def of Lambda_c}, it requires an additional table of size $|\mc{A}|$ to store this optimal DQ.
+This is the essential reason why we choose SDQs in the quantization step.